-In which our sympathetic advice columnist provides tips on how to deal with angry customers.
+In which our industrious advice columnist provides tips on what to include and what to leave out of that all-important artist resume.
 By Bean Gilsdorf

 Art & Design